profydev/prolog-app/README.md

 ## Getting Started

+### 1. Clone & Install

 This project is built with Next.js, TypeScript, Cypress & styled-components among others.
-To start working on the project, first clone the repository and install the dependencies.
+To start working on the project, first clone the repository on your local machine and install the dependencies.

 ```bash
 npm install
 ```

+### 2. Create .env File

+**copy the `.env.template` file to a new file called `.env`.** This file contains the required environment variables that are injected by Next.js via the `dotenv` package.

+### 3. Run Development Server

-Then run the development server:
+Finally, run the development server:

 ```bash
 npm run dev